Talking with a person who is blind

 What is Blindness?

 Blindness does not always mean a total loss of sight.
 A person whose visual acuity does not exceed 20/200 in the better eye, with the best correction, or whose field of vision is restricted to 20 degrees or less is considered “blind.”
-Some people with rapidly progressive visual problems which will result in blindness may benefit from services of the Division of Services for the Blind.
+Some people with rapidly progressive visual problems which will result in blindness may benefit from the services of the Division of Services for the Blind.

 Serving as a sighted guide